Australia Privacy Policy

 You can access and correct the credit related information we keep about you

 You have special rights to access your credit related information held by us.
-If at any time you want to know exactly what credit related information we hold about you, you are welcome to request access to your record by contacting our Australian privacy officer (see above).
+If at any time you want to know exactly what credit related information we hold about you, you are welcome to request access to your record by contacting our Australian Privacy Officer (see above).

 We will usually respond to your application within 14 days.
 If we require more time, we will let you know.
 If we refuse your request, we will provide you with a notice explaining our decision.
 There is no charge for making a request for access to your credit related information but there may be an administration charge for providing access in accordance with your request.